-Vineyard: blend of vineyards throughout California, all certified organic
+Vineyard: blend of vineyards all over California, all certified organic

 Making of: the grapes are destemmed and spontaneously fermented in stainless steel tanks for 45 days.
-The second fermentation takes place in bottles (with a blend of natural ferment + organic sugar as the tirage liqueur).
+For the second fermentation, a blend of sparkling yeast + organic sugar as the tirage liqueur.
 Undisgorged.

-Personality: tropical and refreshing!
-Gooseberry, lychee, Bartlett pears, 9.9% ABV only.
-Perfect sparkler to enjoy on its own whenever you feel like it, or with mild cheeses, roasted chicken or smoked fish…
+Personality: Gooseberry, lychee, Bartlett pears, 9.9% ABV only.
+To be enjoyed on its own whenever you feel like it, or with mild cheeses, roasted chicken or smoked fish.

 Pet-Nat Rosé — Back to the top